ibm-cloud-docs/netezza/timetravel.md

 ## Enabling and disabling time travel
 {: #enabledisablett}

+By default, time travel

 ### Enabling time travel
 {: #enablett}

-As an *Admin* or a user with the MANAGE SYSTEM privilege, run the command:
+As an *Admin* or a user with the *MANAGE SYSTEM* privilege, run the command:

 ```
 SYSTEM.ADMIN(ADMIN)=> SET SYSTEM DEFAULT TIME_TRAVEL_ENABLED TO ON